2023 Solar Incentives Guide for Richfield, WI - Tax Credits & Rebates

 When does the federal solar tax credit end?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to discuss your ideas with your local Richfield solar installer.
-They can help you with the plan for your project and also help you understand the various incentives that you will or won't qualify for.
+Make sure you discuss your plan with your local Richfield solar installer.
+They can help you with the plan for your project and educate you on the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.